roob-p/GamepadToKeyboard-PlayniteExtension/README.md

 ### 🎖️ Credits
 This gamepad script was written in AutoIt.
-The program makes use of a remodified version of the XInput UDF by Oxin8 (xoninx@gmail.com) to read XInput states.
+The program makes use of a remodified version of the XInput UDF by Oxin8 (xoninx@gmail.com) to read Xinput states.